Bernard-A/IoTRoam-Tutorial/QuickStart.md

  4. [Make sure]  that the AS receives data from the NS
  5. Verify that you have provisioned your NetID and JoinEUI to the [DNS]
  6. For the Certificates
-    * a.)
+    a.)
 Clone/Copy the required [Files]
     * b.)
 The directory structure is as [here]
     * b.)
 Modify [intermediate-csr.json]  to suit you
     * c.)
 Modify "Certificate.json" in all subdirectories to suit your "CN" and host "IP addresses"
     * d.)
 For roaming, You have to modify the directory name to suit your NetId.
 In the [example], the NetID is "000000"
  7. Install [cfssl].
-A Short installation tutorial :
+A Short installation [tutorial]
- 8. Following has to done to run the Makefile : https://github.com/AFNIC/IoTRoam-Tutorial/edit/master/certificates/Makefile a.)
+ 8. Following has to done to run the [Makefile] a.)
 Request your intermediate public and private certificate by sending mail to "sandoche.balakrichenan@afnic.fr" AND "antoine.bernard@afnic.fr" b.)
 Copy the intermediate public and private certificate to the intermediate directory as specified in the directory structure : https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Certificates-Tutorial.md#directory-structure c.)
 Modify the `NetId` in the top of the `Makefile` to suit your `NetId` d.)
 Run `make`